Catch-Only-One: Non-Transferable Examples for Model-Specific Authorization

 \subsection{Token Embedding}

-Token embedding is a technique used in natural language processing (NLP) to convert discrete tokens (such as words or subwords) into continuous vector representations~\citep{guo24ccs,devlin2019bert}.
-This is essential for enabling neural networks to process text data, as neural networks typically operate on continuous numerical data.
-Token embedding maps each token to a high-dimensional vector space, where similar tokens are represented by vectors that are close to each other in that space.
-In the context of neural networks, token embedding is taken as a linear transformation that maps the input tokens to a continuous vector space.
-Formally, we define the token embedding as follows. \begin{definition}[Token Embedding] The token embedding is a linear transformation that maps a discrete token $t \in \mathbb{R}^d$ to a continuous vector representation $e \in \mathbb{R}^m$ using a weight matrix $W \in \mathbb{R}^{m \times d}$ and a bias vector $b \in \mathbb{R}^m$.
-The token embedding is defined as $e = W t + b$, where $W$ is the weight matrix that maps the input token to the continuous vector space, and $b$ is the bias vector that shifts the output vector. \end{definition}
+Token embedding maps discrete tokens (words or subwords) into a continuous vector space so that neural networks can process text~\citep{devlin2019bert}; semantically similar tokens land near one another.
+We treat it as a linear transformation. \begin{definition}[Token Embedding] The token embedding is a linear transformation that maps a discrete token $t \in \{0,1\}^d$, encoded as a one-hot vector over a vocabulary of size $d$, to a continuous vector representation $e \in \mathbb{R}^m$ via a weight matrix $W \in \mathbb{R}^{m \times d}$, where $m$ is the embedding dimension.
+The token embedding is defined as $e = W t$, so that $e$ selects the column of $W$ indexed by the active entry of $t$. \end{definition}